-The impact of all other IFRS standards and amendments issued but not yet adopted is not expected to be material on the Partnership's financial statements.
+The impact of all other IFRS standards and amendments issued but not yet adopted is not expected to be material with respect to the Partnership's financial statements.

 3. Vessels

 The movement in vessels is reported in the following table: